 Identify verification has increased drastically and even though it can be time consuming and inconvenient, it is for the benefit of your own tax data security.
 The IRS specifically performs ever-increasing random and routine identity checks on all electronically and paper filed returns, no matter which site was used.
 Taxpayers with due refunds and taxpayers with taxes due may receive letters 5071C, 4883C, etc. even though they filed their return with all accurate data.
 If you receive this form, you will need to verify your information with the IRS.

 Verify Your Identity at IRS.gov

 Note: The identify verification letter is not to be confused with a Tax Audit and does not imply that something is incorrect with your tax return in question.
 In order to protect you from potential identity theft, the IRS is requesting identity verification information and documentation (current or previous tax returns, credit information, etc.).
 If you have an account with eFile.com, you will have access to previous tax returns as well as other documentation and information that may be needed through this process.

 Simple Steps to Handle, Respond to Letter 5071C, 5757C, 5447C

 Generally, IRS Letter 5071C is sent out by the IRS when they suspect your identity has been used to file a return.
-This may be caused for a number of reasons; for example, many taxpayers filed a 2021 Return for the first time ever or in a while to claim a missing stimulus payment.
-Because their identity had not been used to file in previous years, they simply want to make sure the person did in fact file their return and their identity was not compromised.
+This may be caused for a number of reasons; but the main reason is for the IRS to make sure the correct person did in fact file their return and their identity was not compromised.